Aamir-Ansari-almost/Aamir-Ansari-almost/README.md

 <h1 align="center">Hello there, I am Aamir Ansari!!</h1>
 <p align="center">I am a student and a technophile.
-I spend most of my free time learning new things, gaming, questioning my exitence when a code doesn't work and ofcourse Reddit 🙏.
-My field of interests includes web development, Gaming and currently I'm getting into data science.</p>
+I spend most of my free time learning new things, gaming, questioning my existence when a code doesn't work and ofcourse Reddit 🙏.
+My field of interests include web development, Gaming and currently I'm getting into data science.</p>

 ## 🙋‍♂️ About Me </h4>